 Primary or secondary headache or both?

-People with 1.
-Migraine are physiologically and perhaps psychologically hyperresponsive to a variety of internal and external stimuli.
-Alcohol, food and food additives, and chemical and drug ingestion and withdrawal, have all been reported to provoke or activate migraine in susceptible individuals.
-The association is often based on anecdotal data and reports of adverse drug reactions.
-The fact that these stimuli are associated with headache does not prove causation or eliminate the need to consider other aetiologies.
-Because common events happen commonly, the association between a headache and an exposure to a substance may be mere coincidence.
-Headache can occur on the basis of chance.
-Headache can be a symptom of a systemic disease, and drugs given to treat such a condition will be associated with headache.
-In acute migraine drug trials, headache, as well as associated symptoms, is listed as an adverse drug reaction despite that it is a symptom of the treated disorder and not the result of treatment.
-Some disorders may predispose to drug-related headache.
-Alone, neither the drug nor the condition would produce headache.
+Associations between headache and substances are often anecdotal, many based on reports of adverse drug reactions.
+The fact of association with headache does not prove causation, or eliminate the need to consider other aetiologies.
+Because common events happen commonly, an association between headache and an exposure to a substance may be mere coincidence.
+Headache can occur by chance.
+Headache may be a symptom of a systemic disease, and drugs given to treat such a condition will be associated with headache.
+In trials of drugs for acute migraine, in particular, headache as well as associated symptoms are listed as adverse drug reactions despite being symptoms of the treated disorder rather than an outcome of treatment.
+Some disorders may predispose to drug-related headache: alone, neither the drug nor the condition would produce headache.

 The general criteria for the headache disorders listed here are:

-A. Headache fulfilling criterion C
+- Headache fulfilling criterion C

-4. other evidence exists of causation
+- other evidence exists of causation

-D. Not better accounted for by another ICHD-3 diagnosis.
+- Not better accounted for by another ICHD-3 diagnosis.